gap-system/gap/INSTALL.md

 10. If Things Go Wrong
 11. Known Problems of the Configure Process
 12. Optimisation and Compiler Options
-13. GAP for OS X
+13. GAP for macOS
 14. Expert Windows Installation

-These are the installation instructions for the GAP source distribution on Unix (which covers Linux and OS X), and for the GAP binary distribution for Windows.
+These are the installation instructions for the GAP source distribution on Unix (which covers Linux and macOS), and for the GAP binary distribution for Windows.

 Alternative installation methods which aim to simplify the installation mostly by offering precompiled binaries are:

-* GAP installer for Homebrew (package manager for OS X)
+* GAP installer for Homebrew (package manager for macOS)
 * BOB - a tool to download and build GAP and its packages from source
 * Docker image for GAP and most of the packages
 * the rsync-based binary distribution for Linux